OpenMPDK/dss-ansible/README.md

 This playbook is equivelent to executing "stop_dss_software", then "deploy_dss_software".
 Note that software will only be upgraded if new binaries are placed under the "artifacts" directory.

-#### playbooks/upgrade_kvssd_firmware.yml

-NOTE: For internal Samsung / DSS use!
-Unsupported!

-This playbook can be used to upgrade the firmware of PM983 SSDs.
-All other models not supported.
-In order to upgrade firmware, a valid firmware binary must be copied to the "artifacts" directory.
-Then the "target_fw_version" must be commented out in all vars / defaults files.

 ## Testing DSS Software Stack

 ### Wasabi Benchmark Program (s3-benchmark)